Azure/iotc-explorer/README.md

 ### Login

 Before you get going, you need to have an administrator of your IoT Central application to get an access token for you to use.
 The administrator takes the following steps:
- * Go to **Administration/Access Tokens**.
+- Go to **Administration/Access Tokens**.
- * Click **Generate**, and enter a Token name.
+- Click **Generate**, and enter a Token name.
- * Click **Next**, and **copy the Token value**.
+- Click **Next**, and **copy the Token value**.

-> NOTE: The Token value will only be shown once, so it must be copied before closing the dialog.
+> NOTE: The token value will only be shown once, so it must be copied before closing the dialog.
 After closing the dialog, it will never be shown again.

 You can then use that token to log in to the CLI by running: